 As I’m sure you can imagine, this would be financially unviable for the survival of our business, which in turn would affect all our other future customers too.
 So, at this point, we have to apply our current cancellation terms and conditions to future tours, UNTIL the time comes to review your tour, which is 60 days in advance of your arrival.
 These terms and conditions protect not only us, but the others booked on your tour too.
 The cancellation terms mean that if it should need to, their tour can still go ahead.
 We have to take responsibility as a business to ensure that we can get through this, because if we don’t, then we would be letting down many dozens of additional people booked on future tours.
 We can’t let that happen.

-Our Government is reviewing plans on a monthly basis, and we are going to need to follow suit.
+Our Government is reviewing plans on a regular basis, and we are going to need to follow suit.
 It does seem likely that this is going to go on for several months at least.
-It was really heart-warming to see on the news that the Chinese population are finally beginning to emerge.
+Currently, there is an indefinite ban on all non-essential travel within the UK and in & out of the UK.
+It is really heart-warming to see on the news that the Chinese population are finally beginning to emerge back to some kind of normality.
 There is light at the end of the tunnel and we are going to get through this, one step at a time, one day at a time, and one tour at a time.

 If you have a tour booked with us this year and have any questions, please contact us by email using this email address, so that we can keep track of all our clients’ questions in one safe place.